-We take the protection of your personal data very seriously and ensure we operate in accordance with legal requirements in the collection, processing and use of that data.
-Personal data is only collected on this website to the extent technically necessary.
+We take the protection of your personal data very seriously during its collection, processing and use in line with legal provisions.
+Personal data is only collected on this website to the extent that is technically necessary.

 Collection of personal data

 Our website may be used for informational reasons only, i.e. if you do not register or transmit information to us otherwise, without entering personal data.
 We will only collect the personal data that your browser transmits to our server and that we require from a technical perspective to display our website and ensure its stability and security (the legal basis for this is point (f) first sentence of Article 6(1) EU General Data Protection Regulation (GDPR)).

 This anonymous data is stored separately from any personal data you may provide and can therefore not be used to draw conclusions about any specific person.
 It is evaluated for statistical purposes and to enable us to optimize our website and our offerings.
 We collect your IP address, the data and time of the query, the website requested, the browser type, access status/HTTP status code, the website from which you visit our website (referrer URL) and your operating system.